rkotze/git-mob-vs-code/README.md

 - Manage your co-authors in `.git-coauthors` file
 - Solo remove all co-authors from current commit
 - Reload Git Mob and auto reload when updating `.git-coauthors` file in VS Code
+- Status bar shows if using `template file` or `prepare-commit-msg` hook
-- If you change co-authors in terminal it will update in VS Code
+- If you change co-authors in **command line** it will update in VS Code